Select Page

 As Nathaniel Branden said in The Six Pillars of Self-Esteem: “Self-esteem is the reputation we acquire with ourselves.”
 And reputations are built over time.

 Absolutely.
+I’m introverted as well.
 Confidence isn’t about being loud, social, or extroverted.
 It’s about knowing yourself and trusting your presence.
-Some of the most quietly confident people say the least—but when they do speak, it matters.
+Some of the most quietly confident people say the least.
+But when they do speak, it matters.
 It’s not about volume.
 It’s about groundedness.

 What are some habits that help build real confidence?